onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
+`input_sequence` | tensor of tensor of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float or stirng type or 1-bit integer or complex type with 32-bit float elements or complex type with 64-bit float elements values values or memref of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float or stirng type or 1-bit integer or complex type with 32-bit float elements or complex type with 64-bit float elements values
-`input_sequence` | memref of any type values or tensor of tensor of any type values values `position` | tensor of 32-bit signless integer or 64-bit signless integer values or memref of 32-bit signless integer or 64-bit signless integer values or none type
+`position` | tensor of 32-bit integer or 64-bit integer values or memref of 32-bit integer or 64-bit integer values or none type

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`output_sequence` | memref of any type values or tensor of tensor of any type values values
+`output_sequence` | tensor of tensor of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float or stirng type or 1-bit integer or complex type with 32-bit float elements or complex type with 64-bit float elements values values or memref of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float or stirng type or 1-bit integer or complex type with 32-bit float elements or complex type with 64-bit float elements values

 ### `onnx.SequenceInsert` (ONNXSequenceInsertOp)